How I Realistically Collect Credit Card Points for Travel and Reward Miles

 ⇒ Magazines.com 25X & many more

-Also, every Friday (pay day), I ensure that all my auto bill pays went through.
+Also, every Friday (or pay day), I ensure that all my auto pays went through.
 I also check the balance on my credit cards to ensure it’s not out of control and that there aren’t any strange charges.
 Each month, you’ll see the reward points added to your account.
 Each month, as well, before the due date for your credit cards, pay off your bills in full.
 Again, for the third time, never carry a balance on these high APR reward credit cards.
-It’s no fun and beside the point.
+It’s no fun and beside the entire point.
 Other people also like to pay it off right away, rather than at the end of the month, especially if you don’t trust yourself enough yet to pay it.
-In that case, every Friday, pay the balance you spent that week then.
-And don’t forget the big payoff, that free or close to free trip to Europe (or whatever the goal maybe).
+In that case, every Friday, pay the balance you spent that week.
+And don’t forget the big payoff, that free or discounted trip to Europe (or whatever the goal maybe).
 The effort will be worth it but alteast this strategy will keep your sanity and you can rack up points while still living a normal life.
 Happy Travels!

 This Travel Hacker Flies Around the World for Almost Nothing